sxjczzl/Homebrew-brew/docs/Manpage.md

     options but do not install the specified formula.

     If `--cc=``compiler` is passed, attempt to compile using `compiler`.
-    `compiler` should be the name of the compiler's executable, for instance `gcc-4.2` for Apple's GCC 4.2, or `gcc-4.9` for a Homebrew-provided GCC 4.9.
+    `compiler` should be the name of the compiler’s executable, for instance `gcc-4.2` for Apple’s GCC 4.2, or `gcc-4.9` for a Homebrew-provided GCC 4.9.

     If `--build-from-source` (or `-s`) is passed, compile the specified `formula` from